 When you first start using a fertility or period tracking app like Premom, chances are you will be asked about your cycles: How long is your cycle?
 How long does your typical period last?
 Are your cycles regular or irregular?

-However, your full cycle is considered the beginning of your period through the day before your next period starts.
+Your full cycle is considered the beginning of your period through the day before your next period starts.
 What happens during your cycle?
-In the beginning of a healthy ovulatory cycle there is an increase in FSH levels that leads to the development of ovarian follicles.
+In the beginning of a healthy ovulatory cycle there is an increase in FSH (follicle stimulating hormones) levels that leads to the development of ovarian follicles.
 Increasing estradiol levels cause a midcycle gonadotropin surge that results in the LH peak you see with ovulation tests.
 This peak is necessary for ovulation to occur, as the follicle cannot rupture, and the egg cannot be released for fertilization without the peak.

 After the egg is released from the ovarian follicle, progesterone is secreted.
 Without fertilization, progesterone secretion ceases, and estrogen and the withdrawal of these hormones leads to menstruation.

 If ovulation is absent, this might be a sign of inadequate endocrine and/or gonadal function.

 This, in turn, may make it more difficult for you to conceive in the future, as well as indicate more serious health issues that should be addressed as soon as possible.

 Dr. Haebe, an integrative physician, weighs in on the topic of ovulation’s positive correlation with overall health: